dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 We position the popup pointer `0.8 * maxRadius` above the circle centers.
 This value was arrived at by experimentation and strikes a balance between the popup being high enough to reveal the underlying circles but not so high it disconnects from smaller circles.
 Ideally we'd position the popup according to the largest circle, but we're keeping things simple and focused for the benefit of learning.

-Now in `js/update.js` we add a new circle to each group:
+Now in `js/update.js` add a new circle to each group:

 {caption: "js/update.js"}
 ```js